fibbojs/fibbo/docs/api/3d/classes/FComponent3d.md

 • **scene**: [`FScene3d`](FScene3d.md)

-The 3D scene where the model will be added.
+The 3D scene where the component will be added.

 #### Returns